IntwalaRiya/Image-to-CSV/README.md

 # Image-to-CSV
-We can convert Image folder into CSV file
+We can convert Image folder into CSV file using python